microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 We acquired 3602 projection images, recorded over a sample rotation of 360°, (4000 x 2672 px, 4 averaged to one, each exposed for 6260 ms).

 For murine mandibles and teeth, decalcification is unnecessary due to the distinct X-ray attenuation properties of μAngiofil and bone tissue.
-This allows clear visualization of the microvasculature of the vasculature within the mandible, periodontal ligament, and the teeth (even within their pulp chamber) without compromising bone structure (Fig. @fig:4).
+This allows clear visualization of the microvasculature within the mandible, periodontal ligament, and teeth (even within their pulp chamber) without compromising bone structure (Fig. @fig:4).

 ![**MicroangioCT of the vasculature of C57BL/6 mice teeth.**
   A: View onto a virtual section parallel to the crowns of the murine teeth: pulp chambers are visible, and the pulpal vessels are presented.